-The bill, HB124, seeks to extend the Alabama Board of Optometry's existence until October 1, 2029, while implementing several significant changes to its regulations.
-Notable amendments include the introduction of a limited teaching license for optometry educators and a limited resident license for students at accredited optometry schools.
-The bill also increases board members' per diem compensation from $250 to $400, establishes the Alabama Board of Optometry Fund in the State Treasury for operational support, and allows for various communication methods with licensees, including electronic communication.
-Additionally, it simplifies the process for filing charges against licensed optometrists and modifies hearing procedures, including the notification process for accused individuals.
+The bill, HB124, seeks to extend the Alabama Board of Optometry's existence until October 1, 2029, while implementing several significant changes to its regulatory framework.
+Key amendments include the introduction of a limited teaching license for optometry educators and a limited resident license for students at accredited optometry schools.
+The bill also increases board members' per diem compensation from $250 to $400, establishes the Alabama Board of Optometry Fund in the State Treasury for operational support, and allows for various communication methods with licensees, including certified mail and electronic mail.
+Additionally, it removes the secretary's registry as the official book of records and modifies the procedures for handling charges against licensed optometrists, ensuring a quorum during hearings and clarifying the rights of the accused.

 Further changes include specifying that appeals of disciplinary actions can only be made to the Circuit Court of Montgomery County and that board members and witnesses in disciplinary proceedings are granted immunity from lawsuits.
-The bill also emphasizes continuing education requirements for licensed optometrists, mandating annual courses focused on eye disease diagnosis and treatment, and introduces new notification methods for compliance.
-It clarifies that no individual may serve more than two consecutive terms on the board and outlines the nomination and voting process for board appointments.
-The act is set to take effect on June 1, 2025.
+The bill mandates annual continuing education requirements for licensed optometrists, with a maximum of 25 hours, and outlines the automatic suspension of licenses for non-compliance.
+It also emphasizes inclusivity by replacing "persons" with "individuals" and limits board service to two consecutive terms.
+The act is set to take effect on June 1, 2025, following the Sunset Committee's recommendations.

 Statutes affected: Introduced: 34-22-5, 34-22-8, 34-22-22, 34-22-40, 34-22-41, 34-22-43